National Episcopal Historians and Archivists

 The National Episcopal Historians and Archivists (NEHA) is an organization that encourages every congregation, diocese, and organization in the Episcopal Church in the United States of America to collect, preserve and organize its records and share its history.
+It has EIN 23-3014512 as a 501(c)(3) Public Charity.

 Vision

 NEHA will fulfill its vision to support and encourage congregations, dioceses, and organizations through: